Anna Kavan: Legacy

 Many of Kavan's works were published posthumously, some edited by her friend and legatee, the Welsh writer Rhys Davies.
 Her writing has been compared to that of Djuna Barnes, Virginia Woolf, Sylvia Plath, Jean Rhys, Alan Burns, and Ann Quin.
 Brian Aldiss described her as Kafka's sister.
 Doris Lessing, J. G. Ballard, Anaïs Nin, Jean Rhys, Brian Aldiss, Christopher Priest, Nina Allan, Virginia Ironside and Maggie Gee are among the writers who have praised her work.
 Nin was perhaps the most dedicated of Kavan's early supporters, as she tried unsuccessfully for years to begin a correspondence with her.

-London-based Peter Owen Publishers have been long-serving advocates of Kavan's work and continue to keep her work in print.
+London-based Peter Owen Publishers were long-serving advocates of Kavan's work and kept her work in print for many years.
+Ice was published as a Penguin Classic fiftieth-anniversary edition in 2017.
+Her work is now available through Pushkin Press.
 In 2009, the Anna Kavan Society was founded in London with the aim of encouraging wider readership and increasing academic scholarship of Kavan's work.

 Kavan's paintings have been recently exhibited at the Zarrow Art Center in Tulsa, Oklahoma.
 The Unconventional Anna Kavan: Works on Paper exhibition displayed thirty-six paintings created by Kavan drawn from the McFarlin Library Special Collections, University of Tulsa.
 The exhibition Mad, Bad and Sad: Women and the Mind Doctors at Freud Museum London traced key moments in the history of hysteria and counterpointed these with women's inventive art.